Kinetics Processing

 Copy over your Models fitting directory

 Lets copy over the kinetic processing directories into the pdata as well.
-On our NMRs at UIC I leave some in /opt/kinetics/ eg):
+On our NMRs at UIC I leave some in /opt/processing/kinetics/ eg):

 kinetics_integral model10 model1_fit model2_fit model3_fit model4_fit model5_fit